evoplex/evoplex/src/plugins/models/populationGrowth/README.md

 ## How to cite
 If you mention this model or the Evoplex software in a publication, please cite it as:

-> Marcos Cardinot, Colm O'Riordan, & Josephine Griffith.
-(2018).
-Evoplex: a powerful multi-agent system for networks.
+> Marcos Cardinot, Colm O'Riordan, & Josephine Griffith (2018).
+Evoplex: an agent-based modeling platform for networks.
 Zenodo. http://doi.org/10.5281/zenodo.1340734

 ## License
 This plugin is licensed under the [MIT License](https://opensource.org/licenses/MIT) terms.